Loading...

 1867 Exposition Universelle

 “Detailed descriptions of the most important jewels exhibited in the French section helped to demonstrate the latest trends more accurately; in some ways, the 1867 Exposition was the first flowering of the new diamond-mounting techniques.
-Gem-setting may have improved since then; however, workmanship generally appeared to be dantier, its design more carefully chosen, and the whole jewel more imaginatively conceived.
+Gem-setting may have improved since then; however, workmanship generally appeared to be daintier, its design more carefully chosen, and the whole jewel more imaginatively conceived.
 “9

 It’s no wonder that the jewelers of the era were newly invigorated given all the fabulous new sources of inspiration on display.
 The played-out repetitive jewelry designs of the first half of the nineteenth century were swept away by these many innovations and international explorations.
 A veritable revolution of styles and motifs crescendoed at the 1867 Exposition.
 According to Vever, a remarkable 40,000 exhibitors flooded the Champ de Mars.10 (Double the number of exhibitors in 1855 and a smaller number than reported by other sources.)
 The jewelers present represented astonishing progress in their craft with lighter more delicate mountings and more elegant and elaborate designs.
 This, along with the convergence of historically and internationally inspired designs, made for a memorable time in jewelry history.